MadeeshaLakshan/IIoT_/IIOT-Clone/FOTA_with_github_private_repo/README.md

 # ESP32 Firmware Update via OTA

-This project demonstrates how to perform an Over-The-Air (OTA) firmware update for an ESP32 using a GitHub repository to host the firmware binary files.
+Perform an Over-The-Air (OTA) firmware update for an ESP32 using a GitHub repository to host the firmware binary files.
+The project includes the following features:

+- **OTA update using a GitHub private repository**: The ESP32 fetches the latest firmware from a private GitHub repository using a Personal Access Token (PAT) for authentication.
+- **Save WiFi credentials to Flash (LittleFS)**: WiFi credentials are saved to the Flash filesystem (LittleFS) for persistent storage.
+- **Revert to the previous firmware version using external triggering**: The firmware can be rolled back to a previous version when an external trigger (e.g., a button press) is detected.

 ## How to Get a Personal Access Token (PAT) from GitHub